scottvieira/Documentation/source/install.md

 >
 > MySQL 5.5 or above (Another alternative supported is MariaDB 10 or above)
 >
-> Apache 2.2 or above
+> Apache 2.2 or above.
+The "AllowOverride" directive must be set to "All"

 **Note:** There are known issues with MySQL 5.7 and CORAL 3.0 (see [Issue #445](https://github.com/coral-erm/coral/issues/445)).
 In order to use CORAL 3.0 with MySQL 5.7 you must disable the `ONLY_FULL_GROUP_BY ` option in MYSQL.
 For help with this, see Stack Overflow for command line and phpMyAdmin instructions at [https://stackoverflow.com/a/36033983/4100024](https://stackoverflow.com/a/36033983/4100024).
 The CORAL Steering Committee is prioritizing a fix for this in the CORAL 3.1 release.